sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 We're going to use KeePassXC, an application, to create and edit KeePass password databases.
 It may be helpful to think of it like Microsoft Excel: You use Excel to create and edit files on your computer.
 These files are spreadsheets.
 Similarly, KeePassXC enables us create and edit files on our computer that are databases of usernames and passwords.

-Of course one significant difference here is that these database files are always encrypted when not in use.
+Of course one significant difference between Excel and KeePassXC is that KeePassXC database files are always encrypted when not in use.
 To access them, you first open the database using KeePassXC (just as you would open a spreadsheet with Excel), at which point you must enter the "master key", which is usually a long master password, in order to access the database.

 So let's create a KeePass database and see how we use it to save and manage passwords securely.